One of the challenging things about investing is the higher the returns you aim for, the greater the risk.

 If you think about compounding in terms of earnings on earnings, then you will see that this is one of the most powerful ways your investment can grow over the long term.
 Let's take a look at a case study of two friends.

-Assumptions: Interest rate of 7% pa.
-This example does not take into account an assumed change in the cost of living between when this example was prepared and the future. $60 per week invested at 7% pa over 15 years compounding vs $30 per week invested at 7% pa over 30 years compounding.
-No fees and taxes are taken into consideration.
-Past performance is not a reliable indicator of future performance.
+* Source: Telstra Super Financial Planning.
+Assumes interest rate of 7% pa.
+Not discounted to today’s dollars. $60 per week invested at 7% pa over 15 years compounding vs $30 per week invested at 7% pa over 30 years compounding.
+No fees, withdrawals or taxes are taken into consideration.

 Types of risk